 > nestjs-controllers-services

-Controller/Service separation and Custom Decorators.
+Separate Controllers from Services and build Custom Decorators in NestJS.
 Use when defining NestJS controllers, services, or custom parameter decorators. (triggers: **/*.controller.ts, **/*.service.ts, Controller, Injectable, ExecutionContext, createParamDecorator)

 curl "https://skillshub.wtf/HoangNguyen0403/agent-skills-standard/nestjs-controllers-services?format=md"NestJS Controllers & Services Standards